Quantum Sensing with Topological-Paired Bound States: Quantum Sensing Protocol

-The Hamiltonian $H_S$ in Eq.~\eqref{eq:HS} describes the topological SSH chain, and the physical consequences of the topological property are evidenced through the zero energy mode (ZEM) with open boundary conditions.
-Due to Lieb theorem \cite{Lieb1989PRL}, the dimerized SSH chain always has a ZEM for $\forall \delta\neq0$ if $N$ is odd.
+For open boundary conditions, due to bulk-edge correspondence \cite{Chiu2016Classification} and Lieb theorem \cite{Lieb1989PRL}, the dimerized SSH chain always has a zero energy mode (ZEM) for $\forall \delta\neq0$ if $N$ is odd.
 Specifically, this ZEM will localize at the left (right) boundary if $\delta > 0$ ($\delta < 0$).
-At variance, for even $N$, no ZEM exist if $\delta < 0$, while two localized ZEMs will respectively appear at each end of the SSH chain if $\delta > 0$.
-Here, we find that the coupling of a QE to the SSH chain described by Eq.~\eqref{eq:Ham} gives rise to two localized BSs if the SSH bath chain has a ZEM localized near the QE and the QE’s frequency is tuned to lie in the middle band gap of the bath dispersion [see Fig.~\ref{fig:Fig_1} (b)].
-This can be first qualitatively understood through degenerate perturbation theory if we set the frequency $\Delta=0$: When the coupling strength $g=0$, there are two degenerate zero energy states, i.e., $\ket{\Phi_0}=\ket{0}\otimes\ket{\phi_0}$ and $\ket{\Phi_1}=\ket{1}\otimes\ket{\phi_0}$, where $\ket{\phi_0}$ denotes the ZEM of the SSH chain.
-With zero order approximation, these two states are corrected to be $\ket{\Phi_{B,\pm}}=\frac{1}{\sqrt{2}}\rbraket{\ket{\Phi_0}\pm\ket{\Phi_1}}$ if a weak coupling is turned on, and can thus be qualitatively viewed as the BSs.
-In fact, we can exactly solve the Schr\"odinger equation to obtain these BSs as shown in the following.
+However, for even $N$, no ZEM exists if $\delta < 0$ while two localized ZEMs will respectively appear at each end of the SSH chain if $\delta > 0$.
+More interestingly, we here find that the system described by Eq.~\eqref{eq:Ham} gives rise to two localized BSs under conditions: I) the SSH bath chain has a ZEM localized near the QE and II) the QE's frequency is tuned to lie in the middle band gap of the bath dispersion, as shown in Fig.~\ref{fig:Fig_1} (b).
+This result can be first qualitatively understood based on the degenerate perturbation theory.
+If we set the frequency $\Delta=0$ and the coupling strength $g=0$, there are two degenerate zero energy states, i.e., $\ket{\Phi_0}=\ket{0}\otimes\ket{\phi_0}$ and $\ket{\Phi_1}=\ket{1}\otimes\ket{\phi_0}$, where $\ket{\phi_0}$ denotes the ZEM of the SSH chain.
+Then we tune on a small coupling strength $g \ll J$, with zeroth order approximation, these two eigenstates are corrected to be $\ket{\Phi_{{\rm B},\pm}}=\frac{1}{\sqrt{2}}\rbraket{\ket{\Phi_0}\pm\ket{\Phi_1}}$, and can thus be qualitatively viewed as the BSs.